Defense Language Aptitude Battery

 To qualify to pursue training in a language, one needs a minimum score of 95.
-The Marines will waive it to 90 for Cat I and Cat II languages and the Navy will waive it to an 85 for Cat I languages, a 90 for Cat II languages, and a 95 for Cat III languages.
+The Marines will waive it to 90 for Cat I and Cat II languages, and the Navy will waive it to 85 for Cat I languages, 90 for Cat II languages, and 95 for Cat III languages.
 The Air Force does not currently offer a waiver and requires all applicants to qualify for Cat IV languages, requiring a 110 or better.
 The Army National Guard is able to waive a score of 90 into a Cat.
 IV language.

-The DLAB is typically administered to new and prospective recruits at the United States Military Entrance Processing Command sometime after the Armed Services Vocational Aptitude Battery is taken but before a final job category (NEC, MOS, AFSC) is determined.
-An individual may usually take the DLAB if they score high enough on the ASVAB for linguist training and are interested in doing so.
-The DLAB is also administered to ROTC cadets while they are still attending college.
-The DLAB is also used for the Australian Defence Force.
+The DLAB is typically administered to new and prospective recruits at the United States Military Entrance Processing Command sometime after the Armed Services Vocational Aptitude Battery (ASVAB) is taken but before a final job category (NEC, MOS, AFSC) is determined.
+Individuals may usually take the DLAB if they score high enough on the ASVAB for linguist training and are interested in doing so.
+The DLAB is also administered to ROTC cadets while they still attend college.
+The DLAB was also used for the Australian Defence Force from 1998 to 2013.

 The DLAB is a required test for officers looking to either join the Foreign Area Officer program or the Olmsted Scholar Program.
-The required grade for these programs is a 105, but the recommended grade is at least a 130 or above.
+The required grade for these programs is 105, but the recommended grade is at least 122 or above.

 Military personnel interested in retraining into a linguist field typically also must pass the DLAB.
-In few select cases, the DLAB requirement may be waived if proficiency in a foreign language is already demonstrated via the DLPT.
+In a few select cases, the DLAB requirement may be waived if proficiency in a foreign language is already demonstrated via the DLPT.